Miguel-Enrique13/Shopify-Image-Repository-API/README.md

 Your local disk will serve as the storage.
 Although typically a cloud service would be used for storage, for this occasion local storage works.

 ## Testing
 All endpoint happy paths were tested.
-With more time, I would've also tested the sad paths.
+Although sad paths were built I did not have time to test them.

 ## Versions